ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 A query selector for a date range picker's input.
 If this is omitted, the date picker will automatically generate a hidden input field.
 It will assign it a name `start-date` or `${id}-start-date` using the date picker's id.
-If either of these conflict with an existing element in the form, an error will be emitted.
+If either of these conflict with an existing element in the form, an error is emitted.

 ##### end-input-selector (optional)

 A query selector for a date range picker's input.
-If this is omitted, the date picker will automatically generate a hidden input field.
+If this is omitted, the date picker automatically generates a hidden input field.
 It will assign it a name `end-date` or `${id}-end-date` using the date picker's id.
-If either of these conflict with an existing element in the form, an error will be emitted.
+If either of these conflict with an existing element in the form, an error is emitted.

 ##### min (optional)

-The earliest date the user may select.
+The earliest date that the user may select.
 The default value is the current date.

 ##### max (optional)

-The latest date the user may select.
+The latest date that the user may select.
 The default value is no end date.

 #####  month-format (optional)

 The format to use for displaying the month in the calendar view.
-Default: `"MMMM YYYY"`
+The default format is: `"MMMM YYYY"`.

 ##### format (optional)